The officer and her assistant regarded Malmquist with placid expressions. “Keoi zoekdou houci go gudoijan,” said the former.

 “Funjing gwonglam,” the staff greeted them.

 “Loengwai?” said a waitress who led them to a table.
-After they sat down, the assistant got back up and led Malmquist over to the customer sink to show him how to wash his hands.
+Ingmon pulled Malmquist over to the customer sink to wash his hands before eating.
 It was a simple, functional restaurant, with a counter and stools and booths.
-At the side of each table were jars of black liquids and a chopstick dispenser.
-Malmquist found himself among Caucasians, Africans, Hispanics, Asians and blends thereof, the customers dressed in motley and the staff in plain yellow tunics.
+On each table instead of the usual Heinz ketchup were jars of black liquids and a chopstick dispenser.
+Malmquist found himself among Caucasian, African, Hispanic, and Asian customers dressed in motley and the staff in plain yellow tunics.

 “Can I get some beer?” he asked.
-“Hey, do any of you guys speak English?
+“Hey, does anyone here speak English?
 What’s the word for ‘beer’ in Chinese?”